nushell/nushell.github.io/book/modules.md

 `hide foo` or `hide greetings`
 * If the name is a custom command or an environment variable, hides it directly.
 Otherwise:
-* If the name is a module name, hides all of its overlay prefixed with the module name
+* If the name is a module name, hides all of its exports prefixed with the module name

 `hide greetings hello`